2024 Chadian parliamentary election

-Parliamentary elections are scheduled to be held in Chad in 2024.
+Parliamentary elections were held in Chad on 29 December 2024, alongside elections for regional and local offices.
+The first parliamentary elections held since 2011, they were also first since the death of long-time ruler Idriss Déby in 2021, and the accession to leadership of his son, Mahamat Déby, first as leader of a military junta then as president in his own right, laying the groundwork for a hereditary dictatorship.

 Background

-The last parliamentary term that began in June 2011 was originally scheduled to end in June 2015, but was extended.
-President Idriss Déby announced on 2 February 2017 that the election would be delayed because the government did not have sufficient funds in the midst of an economic slump: "When we have resources, we can hold parliamentary elections".
+The previous parliamentary term began in June 2011 following the February 2011 parliamentary elections and was originally scheduled to end in June 2015 but was extended.
+President Idriss Déby announced on 2 February 2017 that the elections would be delayed because the government did not have sufficient funds in the midst of an economic slump, saying "When we have resources, we can hold parliamentary elections".
 He also urged the opposition to engage in dialogue and "stop cultivating hatred that results in dividing the country".

-In June 2017, members of the FONAC opposition coalition argued that the National Assembly became illegitimate by continuing to sit beyond 21 June, two years after the extension of the parliamentary term, and that deputies from the opposition should consequently resign.
-Opposition deputies led by Saleh Kebzabo responded that they would not resign, feeling that it would be more "useful" for them to remain in the National Assembly; however, they also said that the next election should be held promptly, dismissing Déby's view that the delay was necessary due to a lack of funds, and that in the future the government should make every effort to hold elections on time.
+In June 2017 members of the FONAC opposition coalition argued that the National Assembly became illegitimate by continuing to sit beyond 21 June, two years after the extension of the parliamentary term, and that deputies from the opposition should consequently resign.
+Opposition deputies led by Saleh Kebzabo responded that they would not resign, feeling that it would be more "useful" for them to remain in the National Assembly; however, they also said that the next election should be held promptly, dismissing Déby's view that the delay was necessary due to a lack of funds and that in the future the government should make every effort to hold elections on time.